For more information or to get a quote contact us today

 There are signs of stress that are universal in dogs, some of which resemble stress behavior in humans.
 These include:

 Avoidance behavior is easy to read.
 A dog that backs away from someone’s approach, turns its head away when attempting to pet it, hides behind its owner’s legs or a chair, are a few of these behaviors.
-It may even get up and leave a situation it’s unable to tolerate, which is not unlike a person leaving an unpleasant social situation.
-When avoidance occurs, the person should immediately disengage with the dog.
+Avoidance behavior in dogs is often adaptive and linked to survival.
+When dogs display this behavior, they are trying to avoid situations that may have been linked to negative outcomes in the past.
+The dog could even get up and leave a situation it’s unable to tolerate, which is not unlike a person leaving an unpleasant social situation.
+When avoidance occurs, the person should immediately disengage from the dog.
+Don’t force your pet to stay in a situation that is causing it anxiety.

 A dog that’s trying not to act on its feelings of stress will substitute other behaviors that seem out-of-place.
 For example, a dog may lick its chops when there’s no food around, yawn when it isn’t tired, or bite at itself.
+This is similar to when humans may chew on pens, twist rings or bite our nails.
 When you see these out-of-place behaviors instead of its normal happy demeanor, immediately stop whatever is causing this behavior.
+Never turn to punishing your pet for exhibiting a displaced behavior because that will only add to it’s anxiety.

 A common behavior is looking at someone with its head turned slightly to the side.
 This reveals the whites of its eyes and is called whale eye.
 Other behaviors include frequent glances at you (its owner) for direction, a direct stare, and unusual postures such as standing on only three legs, its tail held low or between its legs, or holding its tail up and waving it like a flag pole.